 With so many options for retirement funding, there is no reason to not get started right away!
 However, this can also make it overwhelming to know which ones are best for you.

-For many, it is easy to simply rely on an employer-sponsored 401(k) plan, or the like, to save for retirement.
+For many, it is easy to simply rely on an employer-sponsored 401(k) plan or the like to save for retirement.
 But why stop there?
-A plethora of ways to invest for retirement are waiting out there that can be used in conjunction with traditional savings plans.
+A plethora of ways to invest for retirement that can be used in conjunction with traditional savings plans are waiting out there.
 These include IRA plans, annuities, stocks, and bonds.

 Each option has its own perks and drawbacks.
 Before choosing any IRA plan, you should consider whether you want taxes taken off your deposits now or wait until you start withdrawing from your account upon retirement.
 When it comes to investing in stocks, you may want to take more risks when you are younger (and have time to make up for any major losses).
 It is recommended to stay more conservative when it comes to risk-taking if you are closer to retirement age.